Hey everybody, and welcome to PT Pioneer.

 It is believed that DEAC will feature more prominently as education takes on a more online, remote approach.

-With that said, let’s look at which accreditation each certification comes with
+With that said, let’s look at which accreditation each certification comes with.

-From the table, you can see that ISSA is the only agency accredited by a traditional accrediting commission.
+The table shows that ISSA is the only agency accredited by a traditional accrediting commission.

 Both IAFS and IFBB are endorsed and approved by the IFBB, which, while it isn’t a traditional accrediting commission, is very relevant when specifically dealing with bodybuilding.

-Make sure to keep your eyes peeled for accreditation no matter what certification you’re interested in trying out.
+Keep your eyes peeled for accreditation no matter what certification you’re interested in trying out.

 Study Materials Rating